 - UF Health Surgical Specialists – Heart & Vascular Hospital

-- Here, our UF College of Medicine heart and vascular teams provide evaluation, diagnosis and follow-up appointments for patients who require care in cardiology, cardiac surgery, thoracic surgery and vascular surgery.
+- Here, our UF College of Medicine heart and vascular care teams provide evaluation, diagnosis and follow-up appointments for patients who require care in cardiology, cardiac surgery, thoracic surgery and vascular surgery

-- This set-up is unique and the best environment for our patient care because our surgeons and cardiologists are located in close proximity.
-This supports consultation between disciplines and communication between medical teams for the best outcomes.
+- This setup is unique and the best environment for quality care because our surgeons and cardiologists are located in close proximity.
+This supports consultation between disciplines and communication between medical teams for the best outcomes

 - Outpatient Lab — Blood Draw Station